Content Warning: This piece contains mentions of suicide.

 I crawled around in the darkness for so long, but today I can say I’ve never felt so hopeful.
 There is a war to be won and this is only the beginning.
 In solidarity, today and every single day.

-To learn more about Send Silence Packing® exhibit and how to bring it to your campus, please visit our website.
+To learn more about Send Silence Packing® display and how to bring it to your campus, please visit our website.